josephdong2/memo/README.md

 Password should never be saved at the same place of usage.
 Maximum tolerance about saved-down password is: save on a separate (independent), reliable, updatable storage which should be hard for others to access but easy for yourself to access
 - own brain is not reliable, therefore not a good place to save passwords
-- online device is not recommended because network makes access easier from neighbors
+- online device may not be the most secure because network makes access easier compared with physical
+- dedicated offline phone with an offline password generator app and 2FA authentication (one for unlock phone, different one for unlock password app) is a good choice
 - paper in a hard-to-move, lockable safe is a good choice
-- dedicated offline phone with an offline password generator app and 2FA authentication (one for unlock phone, different one for unlock password app) is a good choice
 - dedicated usb with encryption is a good choice, only problem is you need to save the encryption password using one of the above methods
+- GNOME keyring is balanced with security and convenience (unlocked at the beginning of session using the same password for session login)
 For both paper and electronic devices, migrate to a new one every 5 years for reliability

 ## Content structure